 This is different from what you are used to at RSM.
 However we need to work with this as we have partner schools asking for a minimum GPA who work with a different way of rounding grades.

 Our online application system is linked to OSIRIS which makes it possible to upload your courses and grades automatically.
-We have posted a GPA calculation sheet in our Canvas page “RSM Bachelor Exchange (see under tab: “Application & Info”) for your convenience so you can calculate your Bachelor 1 GPA yourself.
-Be sure to add the grade your received (between 4.5-5.4) for your compensated course!
+How to make your own GPA calculation sheet is mentioned on the presentation slides of the first information session, for your convenience so you can calculate your Bachelor 1 GPA yourself.
+Be sure to add the grade you received (between 4.5-5.4) for your compensated course!